1 - 1.5 years full-time or part-time equivalent

 Learn more about fees and available payment options.

 The course includes a combination of tuition fees for two credit points of study and three Professional Practice Credentials.
-It is estimated Professional Practice Credentials is $1,485.

 Professional Practice degrees are designed for those who wish to be credentialed for outcomes towards which they have already made significant progress through their extensive experience in a relevant professional field.

 FEE-HELP loans cover up to 100% of tuition fees for eligible students.
 By taking out a FEE-HELP loan, the government pays your tuition fees directly to Deakin, and the balance is repaid from your employment income - but only once you're earning over $51,956.